wso2/docs-is/en/docs/guides/login/multi-attribute-login.md

 ## Enable multi-attribute login

-Follow the steps given below to enable multi-attribute login.
+Follow the steps given below to enable multi-attribute login from the Management Console.

 1. Sign in to the Management Console using your tenant credentials.